What is Bleaching?

 How Does It Work?

-Bleaching is performed by applying a chemical composition to the desired area, which, after a period of 10 minutes or so, removes the pigment from the hair.
+Bleaching is performed by applying a chemical composition to the desired area, which, after 10 minutes or so, removes the pigment from the hair.
 The composition is then removed from the skin using cold water.
 The process is very similar to that of hair coloring.

 What Possible Factors Affect Facial Hair?

 - Hormonal Changes